Safety measures in the William Robertson Wing

 Accessing the William Robertson Wing

 At the beginning of Semester 1 access to the School remains restricted and some study and social spaces will be temporarily closed to help prevent the spread of COVID-19.
 We will review this at Week 4 to see if further access is possible.
-Up to Week 4 the following will apply:

 Only students with a pre-booked appointment or timetabled teaching should enter the building.
 Students should access our local Student Support service and Graduate School Office by email in the first instance.
 Student meetings can then be set up on campus by appointment if required.